RobertoTjesse/Lowest-Astronomical-Tide/README.md

 4. Open the database manager in QGIS, and run the following [QUERIES](./queries.sql) to create the database.

-5. Open QGIS to create a study area polygon.
+5. Open QGIS to define a study area polygon

 6. Extract to CSV